 Apple has ambitious plans for mobile photography - the company takes it very seriously indeed.
 Every iPhone on the market has an exceptional rear-facing camera, and the 7 Plus, 8 Plus, and X have a twin-lens model capable of even more.

-But whether or not you've got one of the iPhone 7 handsets, there are plenty of way you can improve your iPhone photography.
+But whether or not you've got one of the latest handsets, there are plenty of way you can improve your iPhone photography.
 In this article we explore some brilliant lenses that take things to the next level.